Memmert

 What’s the best time to visit?

-The best time to visit is during the warmer months, but be prepared for changing weather conditions typical of coastal environments.
+The best time to visit is during the warmer months, although each season has its own appeal.

 Is it wheelchair accessible?